DanGIT2020/C867/README.md

-WGU C867 project
+WGU C867 Project

-Roster Management Program written in C++ Demonstrate use of classes, inheritance, polymorphism, pointers, and general flow control.
+Roster Management Program written in C++ Demonstrates the use of classes, inheritance, polymorphism, pointers, and general flow control.